-Session 28 Net-zero city regeneration Chair: Harry Knibb, Oxford Properties, UK 15.30 The delivery gap - the challenge of bringing ambitious city vision into reality Luke Strickland, Mott MacDonald, UK 15.45 Innovative design options for smart local energy system in cities Kristina Roszynski, Cullinan Studio, UK Akos Revesz, London South Bank University, UK 16.00 Health and equity opportunities of commercial corridors revitalisation in Colorado David Rojas Rueda, Colorado State University, USA 16.15 Creating healthy and vibrant town centres after Covid Cathy Russell, Ryder Architecture, UK 16.30-17.00 Panel discussion DAY 4, STREAM 10: ECOLOGICAL AND PLANETARY HEALTH 14 OCTOBER 2021 MAIN STAGE (all times are British Summer Time; all sessions streamed online)
+Session 28 Net-zero city regeneration Chair: Harry Knibb, Oxford Properties, UK 15.30 The delivery gap - the challenge of bringing ambitious city vision into reality Luke Strickland, Julian Vercruysse, John Carstensen, Mott MacDonald, UK 15.45 Innovative design options for smart local energy system in cities Kristina Roszynski, Cullinan Studio, UK Akos Revesz, London South Bank University, UK Alex Fell, Sahiba Chadha, Cullinan Studio, UK 16.00 Health and equity opportunities of commercial corridors revitalisation in Colorado David Rojas Rueda, Lauren Ratliff, Colorado State University, USA 16.15 Creating healthy and vibrant town centres after Covid Cathy Russell, Ryder Architecture, UK 16.30-17.00 Panel discussion DAY 4, STREAM 10: ECOLOGICAL AND PLANETARY HEALTH 14 OCTOBER 2021 MAIN STAGE (all times are British Summer Time; all sessions streamed online)

-Session 29

-Ecological urbanism and health

-Chair: Oliver Jones, Ryder Architecture, UK

-09.00 The value of natural capital to health and wellbeing informs ecourbanism Luke Engleback, Studio Engleback, UK

-09.15 Back from the brink - or through to a new development paradigm?
-Paul Crook, Paul J Crook, Kenya; Nikos Papachristodoulou, Triple Line, UK

-09.30 Small is beautiful Mike Nightingale, Mike Nightingale Fellowship, UK; Stephen Chance, Chance de silva, UK
+Session 29 Ecological urbanism and health Chair: Oliver Jones, Ryder Architecture, UK 09.00 Tackling Australian health and environmental challenges in partnership with First Nations Katharina Nieberler-Walker, Australian Institute of Landscape Architects / Griffith University, Australia; Fiona Foley, Griffith University, Australia O9.15 The value of natural capital to health and wellbeing informs ecourbanism Luke Engleback, Studio Engleback, UK 09.30 Back from the brink - or through to a new development paradigm?
+Paul Crook, Paul J Crook, Kenya; Nikos Papachristodoulou, Triple Line, UK 09.45 Small is beautiful Mike Nightingale, Mike Nightingale Fellowship, UK; Stephen Chance, Chance de silva, UK 10.00-10.30 Panel discussion

-09.45-10.15 Panel discussion
+Session 30

-Session 30 Green blue infrastructure for social health
+Green blue infrastructure for social health

 Chair: Marcus Grant, Cities & Health, UK

-111 .

 11.00 Methodical review of the green-blue spaces and health research field, 2000-2021: a bibliometric analysis

-Ana Paula Albuquerque C Costalonga Seraphim, University of Cambridge, UK
+Ana Paula Albuquerque C Costalonga Seraphim; Elisabete A Silva, University of Cambridge, UK

 11.15 Towards healthier places

-Lorna Gribbin; Joe Harries, WSP, UK
+Matthew Jessop; Lorna Gribbin, WSP, UK

 11.30 Using community orchards to rebuild social value in the urban realm

 Katherine Rosen, The Orchard Project, UK

 11.45-12.15 Panel discussion

-Session 31 Playing around with nature for better placemaking Chair: Alister Scott, University of Northumbria, UK 13.30-14.30 This adapted workshop session will enable participants to understand the scope and potential of using a board game format to create better and healthier places.
-Drawing from work and outputs encountered in a three-year fellowship on mainstreaming nature using green infrastructure and the Urban Living programme, funded by UK Research Councils, participants will work together to co-design a board game focussed on the conference theme and based on their experiences in the conference to date.
-The platform to help orchestrate this challenge is here http://www.participology.com/ Participants will be encouraged to share their experience and expertise outside the constraints of usual work boundaries and practice to help co-design the game using the three phases of DESIGN.
-PLAY and EVALUATE.
-The session will run as an interactive exercise with the group providing the necessary ingredients for the game based on outcomes from sessions they have attended or presented in which will then hopefully be developed for play in next years conference.
-The workshop will definitely take people out of their comfort zone but, in so doing, provide an alternative fun environment where they can think creatively about the conference and how they can use to tackle problems they encounter in daily work practice.
-The experience will help them assess the potential of a board game format to generate additionality in their own work practice.
+Session 31 Playing around with nature for better placemaking Chair: Alister Scott, University of Northumbria, UK 13.30-14.30 This workshop will enable participants to engage in a safe space using a board game format to create better places in response to a series of real-life scenarios as depicted on squares on a virtual game board.
+Drawing from work and outputs encountered in a three-year fellowship on mainstreaming nature using green infrastructure, funded by UK Research Councils, players will work together to create better and healthier places in response to opportunities and threats affecting a hypothetical space called RUFshire.
+Participants will debate issues outside the constraints of usual work boundaries and practice leading to novel and informative insights.
+Teams of players will move across a board with the challenges/opportunities dictated by the throw of a dice.
+Each challenge will have a period of discussion before a decision on the way forward is presented.
+After answering three such challenges the team will use their collective intelligence to identify the common ingredients across their responses, with these then becoming their key hooks for building better places.
+These hooks are then presented across all teams taking part as the focus for understanding how better to use them in current policy and practice.
+The workshop will help take people out of their comfort zone but, in so doing, provide an alternative fun environment where they can think creatively to tackle problems they encounter in daily work practice and help identify novel solutions in a group setting.